immmr/the-chocolate-factory/README.md

   // the manually set userId
   userId: 123,

+  // the token is valid event though the userId was set manually
+  token: '456::123',

+  // a property that was generated dynamically
   text: 'lorem ipsum',

-  // a property that belongs to the trait
+  // a static property that belongs to the trait
-  urgent: true,
+  urgent: true

-  // the token is valid event though the userId was set manually
-  token: '456::123'
 }
 ```